yan-hai/JavaGC/README.md

 * **Static variables**: are referenced by their classes.
 This fact makes them de facto GC roots.
 * **JNI References**: are Java ojbects that the native code has created as part of a JNI call.

+> VM Options for example in the section: `-Xms1024m -Xmx1024m -Xmn512m -XX:+PrintGCDetails`

 ### [Local Variables Example 1](src/main/java/com/nobodyhub/learn/gc/LocalVarExample1.java)
 This example shows how the GC treats the not-null local variable.
 ```java